-Norton Children’s Gynecology is the only practice in Kentucky, Louisville and Southern Indiana dedicated to pediatric gynecological care.
+Norton Children’s Gynecology, affiliated with the UofL School of Medicine, is the only practice in Kentucky, Louisville and Southern Indiana dedicated to pediatric gynecological care.
 Our board-certified physicians are trained to treat ambiguous genitalia with the sensitivity that children, teens and parents need.

 Ambiguous genitalia is a rare condition in which a baby’s genitals don’t have the typical appearance of either a boy or a girl.
 The genitals may be incompletely developed, or a baby may have characteristics of both sexes.